RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - Citation
       - Court
         - Which court and the judge(s) heard the case
-          - Ex: ‘Federal Court of Australia--Kenny J’,
+          - Ex: 'Federal Court of Australia--Kenny J',
       - Procedural history
         - Where case came from
           - Ex: Supreme Court–appeal